int19h/jbomohi/dict/su'ai/comments.md

 anything, despite the syntactic allowance that its classification as SE provides (confer «by te .e cy»), but I again want to check.

+## 2014-12-24T06:58:35Z — durka42 (comment 1509, in reply to 1508)

+Re: Interaction with Modals and Connectives

+krtisfranks wrote:
+> 1) What does «su'ai xi xo'e BAI» mean?
+My guess is the obvious «fi'o
+> su'ai xi xo'e BAPLI fe'u», but I just want to confirm.
+>
+> 2) What does «su'ai JE» (for example) mean, if anything?
+This case is
+> less obvious to me in general.
+It is possible that it does not mean
+> anything, despite the syntactic allowance that its classification as SE
+> provides (confer «by te .e cy»), but I again want to check.

+I would guess that you're right about {su'ai BAI} because that's the way all the other SE work with BAI.
+Also as for connectives, as far as I know, only seju (or se.u, segi'u etc) is meaningful, no other SE+connective combination is useful.
+So I would guess that su'ai+JE is GCG (grammatically correct garbage).